alantao912/juliette/README.md

 ---
 *juliette* is a strong, open source, [UCI](https://wbec-ridderkerk.nl/html/UCIProtocol.html) compliant **chess engine** that analyzes chess positions and determines strong moves.
 She currently has an estimated playing strength of 1600 ELO.

+The standalone version of this engine only supports command line inputs.
+However, there is currently a work in progress of a web interface.
+Stay tuned!

 ### Build
 ---
 Requirements:

 ```
     - Any UNIX derived OS
-    - C++ 11 compiler or newer with support for pthread (UNIX threading library)
+    - C++ 11 compiler or newer with support for the pthread library
     - Any UCI compliant chess front end (Ex: CuteChess)
 ```